jroivas/bizarre/README.md

 ## Stack size

 Sometime you just need to know the size of the stack.
-Syntax is `~` followed by target stack or source and targe stacks separated by colon `:`:
+Syntax is `~` followed by target stack or source and target stacks separated by colon `:`.

     |Integer:stacksize
     |Integer:stacksize2